datapanelcorp/patspeak/README.md

 - `PATSPEAK_CAN_CH0`: channel 0 (UUT), e.g. `PCAN_USBBUS1`, `0`, `can0`
 - `PATSPEAK_CAN_CH1`: channel 1 (PAT), e.g. `PCAN_USBBUS2`, `1`, `can1`
 - `PATSPEAK_CAN_BITRATE`: default `250000`
+- `PATSPEAK_FORCE_SUPPRESS_PAT_SUPPORT=1`: force UUT-only mode (single-channel)

+Notes:

+- If only one CAN channel is available, PATSpeak automatically forces UUT-only mode.
+- In that state, PAT channel traffic is suppressed even if tests do not set `SUPPRESS_PAT_SUPPORT=True`.

 ---